 Pay attention to the information being delivered to you.
 Trying to grasp all of the information and writing really fast does not help you.
 Your fingers won’t thank you and you don’t get an award for being the best note-taker.

-Let there be balance between note-taking and listening because at the end of the day, the only thing that matters is that you are understanding the course concepts that are being taught.
+Let there be a balance between note-taking and listening— because at the end of the day, the only thing that matters is that you are understanding the course concepts that are being taught.

 Find your zen – Give yourself time to adjust

-To be able to adapt and thrive in any environment, you have to be physically and mentally healthy.
+To be able to adapt and thrive in any environment, you have to be healthy, both physically and mentally.
 Take time to relax.
 Take a step back when things start to feel overwhelming.

 Find a place you can go to relax or just de-stress.
 A place where it is just you and your thoughts disconnected from the world.